narendran79/lambda-cooking/logMonitoring/README.md

 2. **No Email Alerts**: Verify SNS topic subscription
 3. **SQS Messages Not Processing**: Check Lambda trigger configuration
 4. **Files Not Found**: Ensure test files exist in S3

-### Debug Steps

-1. Check CloudWatch Logs for detailed error messages
-2. Verify S3 event notifications are configured
-3. Test SNS topic manually
-4. Validate IAM role permissions

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For issues and questions, please create an issue in the repository or contact the DevOps team.